Finnish language: Geographic distribution

-There are also forms of Finnish spoken by diasporas in Siberia, by the Siberian Finns and in America, where American Finnish is spoken by Finnish Americans.
+No language census exists for Norway, neither for Kven, standard Finnish, or combined.
+As of 2023, 7,454 first- or second-generation immigrants from Finland were registered as having Norwegian residency, while as of 2021, 235 Finns were registered as foreigners studying at Norwegian higher education.
+Great Norwegian Encyclopedia estimates Kven speakers at 2,000-8,000.
+Altogether, this results in a total amount of Finnish-speakers roughly between 7,200 and 15,600.

 In the latest census, around 1000 people in Russia claimed to speak Finnish natively; however, a larger amount of 14,000 claimed to be able to speak Finnish in total.

+There are also forms of Finnish spoken by diasporas outside Europe, such as American Finnish, spoken by Finnish Americans, and Siberian Finnish, spoken by Siberian Finns.

 Official status

 Today, Finnish is one of two official languages of Finland (the other being Swedish), and has been an official language of the European Union since 1995.
 However, the Finnish language did not have an official status in the country during the period of Swedish rule, which ended in 1809.
-After the establishment of Grand Duchy of Finland, and against the backdrop of the Fennoman movement, the language obtained its official status in the Finnish Diet of 1863.
+After the establishment of the Grand Duchy of Finland, and against the backdrop of the Fennoman movement, the language obtained its official status in the Finnish Diet of 1863.

 Finnish also enjoys the status of an official minority language in Sweden.
 Under the Nordic Language Convention, citizens of the Nordic countries speaking Finnish have the opportunity to use their native language when interacting with official bodies in other Nordic countries without being liable to any interpretation or translation costs.
 However, concerns have been expressed about the future status of Finnish in Sweden, for example, where reports produced for the Swedish government during 2017 show that minority language policies are not being respected, particularly for the 7% of Finns settled in the country.